mballarin97/BayesNetworks/README.md

 # BayesNetworks
-Project for the course of Advanced statistics of physical analysis
+Project for the course of Advanced statistics for physical analysis

+Major contributors:
+- Marco Ballarin
+- Francesco Manzali
+- Filippo Costa